Zersya/code-agent/agent-reviewer/README.md

 # GitLab Webhook Integration with Qodo-Embed-1

 A webhook integration that listens for GitLab repository events, fetches code, generates embeddings using Qodo-Embed-1, and stores them for later retrieval and search.
+It also provides automated code review for merge requests from Repopo.

 ## Features